About Pinakes

 Values

 Bibliometrics has a fraught history in the humanities.
 Citation counts have been used to rank, to defund, and to discipline.
-Rhetoric and composition has good reason to be skeptical of quantified measures of scholarly value; and we share that skepticism.
+Rhetoric and composition has good reason to be skeptical of quantified measures of scholarly value; and I share that skepticism.
 This tool was built with different commitments in mind: exploration over ranking, pattern-finding over prestige measurement.

 The citation network surfaces conversations rather than hierarchies.
 The "Most Cited" list shows what the field has treated as foundational over time; yet foundational is not the same as best, and frequency tells us something about collective attention without telling us everything about worth.